 Recently, we decided to have our children try oral immunotherapy (OIT) for nuts.
 OIT is just one of many treatment options emerging.
 This was a huge, agonizing decision for us and we went back and forth several times for months before we finally committed.
-Read this post for where we are with OIT today.
+Read this post, “Stopping OIT at One Nut,” for where we are with OIT today.

 This post is a summary of the key information (but a long list, nevertheless) that I found helpful in making our decision and knowing what to expect once we started OIT.
 I gathered it through reading online resources, quizzing OIT providers, and lurking on Facebook private practice OIT groups.